 Segment operating loss is derived by deducting operational cash expenditures, net, from GAAP revenue.
 Operational cash expenditures are cash disbursements made that are directly attributable to the reportable segment (including directly attributable research and development and property, equipment, and software expenditures).
-For the nine months ended September 30, 2018, the Company allocated centralized research and development expenditures for early stage research, nuclease development and the purchase of general laboratory supplies to the Therapeutics and Food segments based on headcount.
+The Company previously allocated centralized research and development expenditures for early stage research, nuclease development and the purchase of general laboratory supplies to the Therapeutics and Food segments based on headcount and presented such allocated expenditures separately from segment operational cash expenditures.
+Beginning January 1, 2020, such allocated expenditures are included within segment operational cash expenditures.
+Prior period information was presented consistent with the current period presentation.
 In January 2019, the Food segment moved into a new leased facility at Research Triangle Park, North Carolina.
-The Company has determined that the Food segment is no longer deriving benefit from the Company's centralized research and development expenditures, thus all these expenditures are allocated to the Therapeutics segment for the nine months ended September 30, 2019.
-The reportable segment and centralized research and development operational cash expenditures include cash disbursements for compensation, laboratory supplies, purchases of property, equipment, and software and procuring services from CROs, CMOs, and research organizations.
+The Company determined that the Food segment is no longer deriving benefit from the Company's centralized research and development expenditures for early stage research, nuclease development and the purchase of general laboratory supplies and, as such, all these expenditures are allocated to the Therapeutics segment.
+Certain reclassifications have been made to the presentation of reportable segments as centralized research and development expenditures are no longer reported separately.
+The reportable segment operational cash expenditures for compensation, laboratory supplies, purchases of property, equipment and software and procuring services from CROs, CMOs and research organizations.